AidenPNguyen/Australian-Car-Price-Analysis/README.md

 •	CylindersinEngine: Number of cylinders in the engine, which affects performance and efficiency.

-•	BodyType: The design style of the vehicle’s body (e.g., Sedan, Hatchback, SUV, UTE).
+•	BodyType: The design style of the vehicle body (e.g., Sedan, Hatchback, SUV, UTE).

 •	Doors: Number of doors in the car (e.g., 2-door, 4-door).